-- Getting started: If you're new to running, try our 40-minute beginner treadmill workout.
+- Getting started: If you're new to running, then try our 40-minute beginner treadmill workout.
 The workout combines walking and running to get your heart rate up while also priming your body for distance and speed.
-If you feel like the workout is too easy or hard, play around with the speed, but be sure to give your body time to adjust to the physical demands of running for the first time.
+If you feel like the workout is too easy or hard, then play around with the speed, but be sure to give your body time to adjust to the physical demands of running for the first time.

 See the more advanced, calorie-busting treadmill workouts after the break!